Honoring Our Heroes: Explore Muskegon's Military Monuments This Veterans Day

-In 1918, on the 11th hour, of the 11th day, of the 11th month, “The Great War” came to an end.
-The “war to end all wars” was one of the most destructive wars in modern history.
-The conflict resulted in the death of more than 16 million soldiers and civilians.
-One year later Veterans Day originated as “Armistice Day” marking the first anniversary of the end of World War I.
+In 1918, at the 11th hour of the 11th day of the 11th month, “The Great War” came to an end.
+Known as the “war to end all wars,” it was one of the most destructive conflicts in modern history, resulting in the deaths of more than 16 million soldiers and civilians.
+One year later, Veterans Day originated as “Armistice Day,” marking the first anniversary of the end of World War I.

-In 1926 Congress passed a resolution to observe Armistice annually, which became a national holiday in 1938.
-In 1954 the annual observance was renamed “Veterans Day” by President Dwight D. Eisenhower.
+In 1926, Congress passed a resolution to observe Armistice Day annually, which became a national holiday in 1938.
+In 1954, President Dwight D. Eisenhower officially renamed it “Veterans Day” to honor all U.S. veterans.

-Muskegon County is proud to honor those who have served our country, whether living or gone.
-Visit us and take a walking tour of these Military, Monument and Memorial sites:
+Muskegon County proudly honors those who have served our country, both living and deceased.
+Join us in exploring these Military, Monument, and Memorial sites:

 Civil War Monuments in Hackley Park

-Standing on each of the park’s four outside corners are large bronze statues of Civil War heroes: President Abraham Lincoln and David Farragut by artist Charles H. Niehaus and General Ulysses S. Grant and William Tecumseh Sherman by Artist J. Massey Rhind.
+Standing at each corner of Hackley Park are large bronze statues of Civil War heroes: President Abraham Lincoln and David Farragut, created by artist Charles H. Niehaus, and General Ulysses S. Grant and William Tecumseh Sherman, sculpted by J. Massey Rhind.

 Sailors and Soldiers Monument in Hackley Park